Snoring and Sleep Apnea Solutions in Plano, TX

 How is it Treated?

-There is relief for your noisy breathing at 1st In Smiles!
+There is a relief for your noisy breathing at 1st In Smiles!
 Our sleep specialist in Plano, TX will first examine you to rule out sleep apnea before discussing your treatment options.

 There are several ways to control your snoring, including lifestyle changes like changing your sleep position, losing weight, controlling allergies that are affecting your breathing, and avoiding alcohol and certain medications before bed.